New Jersey Cannabis 101:

 Beyond smells, terpenes have been studied in their own right for their unique properties and how they may influence your body and mind.
 For example, linalool, a terpene made famous by lavender flowers, is linked to relaxation.
 Beta-caryophyllene, a bold and peppery terpene, behaves similar to THC in your body and may have similar anti-inflammatory effects.

 Flavonoids don’t get as much love as cannabinoids and terpenes, but they still play an important role in the plant.
 In the same way terpenes give cannabis its scent, flavonoids give cannabis its color and flavor.
-Aside from those properties, flavonoids have been observed to play a role in influencing your cannabis experience and have their own effects in your body.
+Aside from those properties, flavonoids have been observed to play a role in influencing your cannabis experience, and they may have their own effects on your body.
 There are more than 6,000 flavonoids that we know of so far present in nature.
 More than 20 flavonoids in cannabis have been identified by researchers so far.

 How does cannabis work?

 Cannabis “works” because of your endocannabinoid system, or ECS.
-The ECS is a series of receptors, endocannabinoids made by your body, and enzymes that’s located throughout your body.
+The ECS, located throughout your body, is a series of receptors, endocannabinoids made by your body, and enzymes.
 The ECS is present in your central nervous system, brain, spinal cord, immune system, peripheral nervous system, organs — pretty much everywhere.
 It plays a role in homeostasis in your body, influencing everything from sleep to mood to memory.
-Every mammal has an ECS, including your best furry friends!
+Every mammal has an ECS, including your furry best friends!

 When you consume cannabis, its compounds interact with the ECS and its many receptors.
 Cannabinoids like THC and CBD (phytocannabinoids) behave similarly to the endocannabinoids your body makes naturally, enhancing and supplementing their effects to varying degrees.
 Some terpenes interact with your ECS as well.